-September 6, 2003 – Robert Allen Palmer was born 19 January 1949 in Batley, Yorkshire, England.
+September 6, 2003 – Robert Palmer (Power Station) was born 19 January 1949 in Batley, Yorkshire, England.
 He was known for his distinctive voice and the eclectic mix of musical styles on his albums, combining soul, jazz, rock, pop, reggae and blues.

 He found success both in his solo career and in the supergroup Power Station, and had Top 10 songs in both the US and the UK.
 His iconic music videos for the hits “Simply Irresistible” and “Addicted to Love“, featured identically dressed dancing women with pale faces, dark eye makeup and bright red lipstick.
 Sharp-suited, his involvement in the music industry commenced in the 1960s, covered five decades and included a spell with Vinegar Joe.
 Among other awards he was a two time Grammy Award winner with “Addicted To Love” and for “Simply Irresistible”.